Postdoctoral Fellowship in College Mental Health - Westchester Campuses

 - any other supporting materials (i.e. samples of programs you have developed, a case summary, or anything else that might highlight your work)

-For priority consideration, prospective applicants should first EMAIL and attach a copy of all of the above items, in one email correspondance by January 7, 2014 to: email@example.com.
+For priority consideration, prospective applicants should first EMAIL and attach a copy of all of the above items, in one email correspondence by January 7, 2014 to: firstname.lastname@example.org.
 In addition, applicants will need to fill out an online application and mail an official transcript.

 Amanda Michael, Psy.D., Director of Clinical Training